leolee2017hk/transferMoneyAPI/README.md

 }
 ```
 ## To Do list
-To make it more productive grade, the following can be improved.
+To make it more production-grade, the followings can be improved.
 * use a standalone database, like MySQL instead of embeded dB
 * use a more secure authentication mechanism, like JWT
 * enable HTTPS